What We Do: About the Buddy Bison School Program

 As a park-focused non-profit environmental education program, we fully fund and plan trips including all logistics for our 81 sponsored Title I schools which span 20 states and Washington, D.C.
 More than 80% of our students qualify for free or reduced-priced lunch, the federal indicator of low-income.
 A sample trip itinerary can be viewed here.

 While they do not receive support from NPT, we have learned of numerous schools that do not have Title I status who also use our free online resources to engage their students with the great outdoors.

-To learn more about our school program contact, Billy Schrack, director of youth programs at email@example.com or call 301-279-7275 ext.
-20. To learn how you can support a school in your community, contact Maryann Kearns, director of development at firstname.lastname@example.org or call 301-279-7275 ext.
-15.
+To learn more about our school program or how you can support a school in your community contact, Billy Schrack, director of youth programs at firstname.lastname@example.org or call 301-279-7275 ext.
+20.

 NPT provides learning experiences in local, state, and national parks and public lands.